tempurai/co/README.md

 # Co

-A concurrency related project dedicate to help developer ease the pain of dealing goroutine and channel when coding 2 more lines of channel code become annoying.
+A concurrency lib project with GENERIC SUPPORTED dedicate to help developer ease the pain of dealing goroutine and channel when coding 2 more lines of channel code become annoying.

 `Co` provides a lot of (at least in planning) helper functions and utils such as `AwaitAll` `AwaitAny` and Parallel execution mechanism with concurrency limitation.

 If there are some concurrency patterns you would like me to implement and there is none available in